congruence-engine/connecting-environmental-data/README.md

 ## Outputs

-- Line vectors for watercourses in Bradford and surrounding area
+- Line vectors for historic watercourses in Bradford and surrounding area
 - Felt maps containing watercourses (and some millponds)
 - Geolocated tithe maps for Bradford and surrounding area
 - Database of mills and their responses to 1871 River Pollution Report (Excel spreadsheet)